 Solution:

-Divide the plant every few years to rejuvenate growth and encourage fresh blooms.
+Divide the plant every few years as it will rejuvenate the growth and encourage it to bloom again.

 19. Genetic Mutations